eliot-akira/expreva/readme.md

 # Expreva

-Expreva is a small language based on arithmetic and algebra expressions.
+Expreva is a language based on arithmetic and algebra expressions.

 ![](screenshot.png)

 ## Overview

-This is a parser and interpreter for the [Expreva language](https://expreva.com/), implemented in TypeScript.
+This is a parser and interpreter for the [Expreva language](https://expreva.com/), written in TypeScript.

+Expreva is a cross-platform, modular and extensible language and virtual machine.
+The source code is compiled to a compact, JSON-serializable format, suitable for transfer over HTTP, WebSocket, or inter-process communication.

+It's an exploration in progress, to design a suitable medium for end-user programming, for example: in a spreadsheet formula; as a data transport or query protocol; dynamic content creation such as web documents and interactive textbooks.

+The goal is to stay simple enough to learn and implement.
+Currently it runs in the web browser, and servide-side on Node.js and PHP.
+An eventual plan is to compile to Web Assembly.

 ### Parser